-Ham and ricotta puff pastry calzones are my newest obsession, my newest calzone recipe and so absolutely delicious.
-These are fashioned after traditional Italian ham and ricotta calzones that are made with pizza dough.
+Ham and ricotta puff pastry calzones are my newest obsession.
+Combining puff pastry, ham and ricotta to make a calzone is so absolutely delicious.
+This is a really easy calzone recipe that anyone can make.
+These puff pastry calzones are fashioned after traditional Italian ham and ricotta calzones that are made with pizza dough.

 If you have ever eaten calzones then you know they can be really delicious but also really heavy and filling.
-Calzones come in different variations with different ingredients.
+These puff pastry calzones are not heavy at all and in fact, I can eat a lot of these.

-The ingredients in these puff pastry calzones are very simple.
-You only need a handful of items and a little patience in assembling them.
-I love thinking of recipes that use puff pastry sheets and this one of my new favorite!
+I love thinking of recipes that use puff pastry sheets and this is one of my new favorites.

 You do not to be very good at making pastry shapes or working with dough to make these calzones.
 The puff pastry is much more forgiving than pizza crust and the end result will look amazing no matter how mangled your assembly of these calzones appear.

-This helps ensure the puff pastry does not get too soft on you.
-If it does get too soft, it happens but it just make picking them up and handling them a little more difficult.
-You can just place it back in your refrigerator for a bit to firm up.
+This helps ensure the puff pastry does not get too soft.
+If it does get too soft it it makes picking them up and handling them a little more difficult.

-As you can see from my pre baking picture above of the puff pastry calzones is you do not need to be perfect with the assembling.
+As you can see from my pre baking picture above of these puff pastry calzones, you do not need to be perfect with the assembling.
 The beauty of using puff pastry in place of pizza dough is once the puff pastry begins cooking, it puffs up and hides all those imperfections.

 I really like that about this calzone recipe.
 It makes it easy and stress free and one of my favorite quick meals to make!